How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Ombré Effect

-Blend different shades of the same color (like pink to red or light blue to navy) for a stunning gradient effect that adds dimension.
+Blend different shades of the same color — light pink to deep red, or sky blue to navy — for a gradient effect that adds dimension and visual interest.

 Rustic Charm